nf-core/metatdenovo/docs/usage.md

 > Please, check the [EUKulele documentation](https://eukulele.readthedocs.io/en/latest/#) for more information about the databases.

-Another alternative to `EUKulele` is `CAT` program. `CAT` works by taking as input the assembly fasta file.
+An alternative to EUKulele is the CAT program.
+In contrast to EUKulele that annotates open reading frames (ORFs), CAT annotates the contigs from the assembly.

 As `CAT` is a pipeline itself, it uses `Prodigal` to call the orfs, `DIAMOND` for the allignment to a reference database.